natikshifat/Hello-SJA-Pathway/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank all the open source models allowing me to learn and create such web apps which would encourage everyone to do the same by themeselves.
+Keep trying!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>